precious-nmesoma/alx-system_engineering-devops/0x00-shell_basics/README.md

-How to move a file from directory
+How to delete a file